India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 But the network is shaky.
 Kumar walks across the street, lifting his machine up overhead, until he finally gets a signal.
 He sets up shop instead on the steps of a Hindu temple.

 One by one, he types people's Aadhaar numbers into the machine and then asks them to place their fingers on a small scanner.
-The machine checks their numbers against biometric data on government servers, and prints out a receipt for food rations — bags of rice.
+The machine checks their numbers against biometric data on government servers and prints out a receipt for food rations — bags of rice.

 But one customer isn't so lucky.
 Karu Bhuiya, 48, has done manual labor all his life.
 His fingertips are worn.
 Kumar tries to scan them five times, but gets an error message.